vanillabp/blueprint-workflowmodule-springboot-standalone/README.md

 # Blueprint "Standalone"

 A **blueprint** of a standalone Spring Boot application demonstrating how to use the [VanillaBP SPI](https://github.com/vanillabp/spi-for-java) for BPMN-based workflows.
-This example covers a very minimal set of scenarios for developing business process applications and serves as a starting point for more complex use cases.

-In order to develop a better understanding of the use of vanillabp, a concrete technical process “loan approval” is used instead of an abstract demo process:
+In order to develop a better understanding of the use of VanillaBP, a concrete technical process “loan approval” is used instead of an abstract demo process.
+This example covers a very minimal set of scenarios for developing business process applications and serves as a starting point for more complex use cases:

 ![loan_approval.bpmn](readme/loan-approval-process.png)